How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Post-purchase series (days 1-14): Builds relationship and sets expectations.
 Include product education, usage tips, and related product recommendations.

 • Replenishment reminders: Timed to product consumption cycles.
-These flows drive 10-15% of total repeat revenue for consumable brands.
+These drive 10-15% of total repeat revenue for consumable brands.

 • Win-back series (days 30-90): Re-engages lapsed customers.
 Well-timed win-back campaigns recover 3-10% of churning customers.